 Adjusted net income (loss) is prepared and presented to eliminate the effect of items from profit (loss) that we do not consider indicative of our continuing business performance within the period presented.
-We define adjusted net income (loss) as profit (loss) for the period, adjusted for (1) expenses related to the one-time IPO grant of share-based compensation and the fair value (mark-to-market) adjustment for share-based compensation classified as a liability, (2) amortization of intangibles related to acquisitions, (3) impairment charges (and reversal of impairment charges), (4) unusual income and expenses, (5) mark-to-market and cost of funds related to our investment in Banco Inter and (6) tax effects of the foregoing adjustments, as described in note (3) to "Item 3.
+We define adjusted net income (loss) as profit (loss) for the period, adjusted for (1) expenses related to vesting of the one-time IPO grant of share-based compensation as well as non-recurring long term incentive plans, (2) amortization of fair value adjustments related to acquisitions, (3) impairment charges (and reversal of impairment charges), (4) unusual income and expenses, (5) mark-to-market and cost of funds related to our investment in Banco Inter and (6) tax effects of the foregoing adjustments, as described in note (3) to "Item 3.
 Key Information-A. Selected financial data."
+Note that as from the second quarter of 2022 and following the partial sale of our stake in Banco Inter, we have stopped adjusting the financial expenses related to our bond in our adjusted numbers.
+Therefore, in some of the tables of this document, we have made this adjustment retrospectively, as will be noted in the footnotes.
+Also, starting in 2023, we decided to stop adjusting the expenses related to share-based expenses in our adjusted numbers.